Nedžad Žerić

-Nedžad Žerić (born 6 August 1972) is a Bosnian professional football manager and former player who is the manager of First League of FBiH club Jedinstvo Bihać.
+Nedžad Žerić (born 6 August 1972) is a Bosnian professional football manager and former player.
 Besides Bosnia and Herzegovina, he also played in Israel.

 Club career

 Žerić was captain of hometown club Rudar Prijedor for four seasons and had a three-year spell in Israel, playing for Tzafririm Holon.

 International career

 Žerić made his debut for Bosnia and Herzegovina in a September 1997 World Cup qualification match away against Croatia and has earned a total of 2 caps, scoring no goals.
 His second and final international was a November 1997 friendly match away against Tunisia.

 Managerial career

 Žerić had worked as an assistant to manager Velimir Stojnić at Rudar Prijedor and temporarily took over when Stojnić was sacked in March 2013.
 In September 2015, he earned his UEFA coaching license.

 Žerić was expected to take over managerial duties from Igor Janković at Kozara Gradiška in 2019, after having managed Jedinstvo Bihać, Rudar Prijedor and Podgrmeč.
 He became manager of Jedinstvo in January 2017, but left the club after saving them from relegation in June 2017.